Skip to main content

 Amazon Basics Enhanced Replacement Water Filters (3-Pack)

 The Amazon Basics Enhanced 3-pack is a genuinely surprising product.
-At $3.50 per filter, it carries quad NSF certification (42/53/401/372) — more certifications than the Brita Standard at roughly half the price.
+At roughly half the per-filter cost of the Brita Standard, it carries quad NSF certification (42/53/401/372) — more certifications than the Brita Standard.
 The NSF 53 certification means independently verified lead reduction, while NSF 401 covers pharmaceuticals.
 Most people assume the Amazon house brand would be inferior, but the certification data tells a different story.

 Made in Europe, these filters are compatible with all Brita pitchers and dispensers except the Stream series.
 Each filter handles 40 gallons, matching the Brita Standard's capacity.
 The flow rate is slightly slower than genuine Brita cartridges, and some users report the filters do not seat quite as snugly in older Brita models.
 But for the vast majority of Brita pitcher owners, this is the best-value replacement filter available.

-At $10.49 for three filters, this is 6 months of filtration for less than the price of a single Brita Elite filter.
+At this price point, the 3-pack provides 6 months of filtration for less than the cost of a single Brita Elite filter.
 If your primary concern is chlorine taste, lead, and basic contaminant reduction at the lowest possible cost, the Amazon Basics Enhanced is our top recommendation.

 Pros:

-• Best value pitcher filter — $3.50 per filter with quad NSF certification
+• Best value pitcher filter — extremely affordable per filter with quad NSF certification

 • NSF 42/53/401/372 — more certifications than Brita Standard at half the price